 - 2.1 The gender pay gap is the difference between the hourly rate of pay of male employees and female employees (as set out in the regulations), expressed as a percentage of the hourly pay rate of the male employees.
-The gender pay gap is reported on both a mean (average) and median (mid-point on a distribution) basis. - 2.2 The gender pay gap fell from 2018 to 2019, to stand at 7.4% (mean) among full-time employees (ONS, April 2020).
-The gap among all employees is higher at 17.4% (mean), driven by more women working in part-time jobs.
+The gender pay gap is reported on both a mean (average) and median (mid-point on a distribution) basis. - 2.2 The gender pay gap increased slightly from 2020 to 2021, to stand at 7.9% (mean) among full-time employees (ONS, 2021).
+The gap among all employees is higher at 15.4% (mean), this is an increase from 14.9% in 2020 This is driven by more women working in part-time jobs.
 Nationally, one of the main reasons for the gender pay gap is more men are likely to hold senior positions.
-This is not the case with the Trust which has a higher proportion of women in the upper quartile of pay and has an overall high percentage of women employed in the Trust. - 2.3 Differentials in gender pay across the workforce are not the same as ensuring equal pay.
-UK law has, since the 1970s, prohibited paying different amounts to men and women who are doing 'like work', 'work of equal value' or 'work rated as equivalent' unless there is a 'genuine material factor', for the difference. - 2.4 The Trust are confident that the gender pay gap does not stem from paying men and women differently for the same equivalent work.
+This is not the case with the Trust which has a higher proportion of women in the upper quartile of pay and has an overall high percentage of women employed in the Trust. - 2.3 Statistics show that the ratio of women to men at entry-level to organisations is 60%-40%, yet when moving into more senior roles it changes to 37%-63% female - male and at leadership level moves to 28%-72% female - male.
+(Institute of leadership and Management 2021) - 2.4 Differentials in gender pay across the workforce are not the same as ensuring equal pay.
+UK law has, since the 1970s, prohibited paying different amounts to men and women who are doing 'like work', 'work of equal value' or 'work rated as equivalent' unless there is a 'genuine material factor', for the difference.

+2.5 The Trust remain confident that the gender pay gap does not stem from paying men and women differently for the same equivalent work.

-3. GENDER AT REACH SOUTH MULTI ACADEMY TRUST (SNAPSHOT AT 31 MARCH 2020)
+3. GENDER AT REACH SOUTH MULTI ACADEMY TRUST (SNAPSHOT AT 31 MARCH 2021)

-- 3.1 Overall the Trust has an 81% female and 19% male workforce.
-This is male employees and female employees.
-This is an increase in the male workforce of 7% and is based on Millbay Academy joining the Trust on 1 March 2018, who employ a higher proportion of male staff. - 3.2 The overall average gender pay gap as at 31 March 2020 is 25.10% in favour of men, compared to the UK mean, which is reported by the Office of National Statistics as 17.4% for data submitted in April 2020.
-The national average pay gap in Education of which 471 Academy Trusts reported on 31 March 2018, was reported as 31.7% in favour of men.
-The Trust's average gender pay gap is lower than the national average for Academy Trusts based on available data for 2018 and is showing a year on year decrease. - 3.3 The fact that there are more women in teaching and support roles (lower paid quartiles) is the major driver of the overall pay gap.
+- 3.1 Overall the Trust has an 83% female and 17% male workforce which is an increase in the female workforce of 2% since 2020.
+This is 159 male employees and 765 female employees.
+This is an increase in the female workforce of 2 since 2020 and is based on a slightly higher proportion of male leavers than female from Millbay Academy due to the Workforce Restructuring Programme in Jan 2021. - 3.2 The overall average gender pay gap as at 31 March 2021 is 23.42% in favour of men, compared to the UK mean, which is reported by the Office of National Statistics as 15.4% for data submitted in April 2021.
+There is currently no published data on the national average pay gap in the academy sector for 2021, however on review of 181 Multi Academy Trusts reporting for 2020, the average pay gap was 20.53%.
+The Trust's average gender pay gap is higher but is showing a year on year decrease. - 3.3 The fact that there are more women in teaching and support roles (lower paid quartiles) is the major driver of the overall pay gap.
 Our analysis shows that almost all the pay differential is driven by this factor.
 Such structural demographics are recognised by the UK government as being the single most significant factor in the overall gender pay gap.